What Goes in Which Bin?

 Waste-to-landfill bin (red lid)

-For waste that is not recyclable or compostable through the kerbside system, like clothing, polystyrene foam and nappies.
+For waste that is not recyclable or compostable through the kerbside system, like soft plastics, clothing, polystyrene foam nappies, broken crockery, ropes and hoses.

 which-bin-landfill_2.jpg(JPG, 245KB)